NA1F/Rapid/README.md

 # Rapid
-A JavaScript library for rendering 2D objects on Canvas.
+A JavaScript library for rendering 2D objects on Canvas and handling events.